myownsumm/angular4-notify/README.md

 export class YourModule {}
 ```

-Once your library is imported, you can use its service in your Angular application:
+Once library is imported, you can use its service in your Angular application:

 ```xml
 <!-- You can now use your library component in app.component.html -->